shadowings-zy/tiny-node-faas/README.md

 {
   status: number, // status code, 0 is OK, 1 is ERROR.
   message: string, // message of the result.
+  data: {
     output: any, // the output of the function
+  }
 }
 ```